William Levitt: Legacy

 William Levitt came to symbolize the new suburban growth with his use of mass-production techniques to construct large developments of houses, eponymously named Levittowns, selling for under $10,000.
 Many other relatively inexpensive suburban developments soon appeared throughout the country.
 While he did not invent the building of communities of affordable single-family homes within driving distance of major areas of employment, his innovations in providing affordable housing popularized this type of planned community in the years following World War II.

 His nicknames included "The King of Suburbia" and "Inventor of the Suburb."
 At his height, when he was completing one suburban house every 11 minutes, Levitt compared his successes to those of Henry Ford's automobile assembly line.
 Time magazine recognized Levitt as one of the "100 Most Important People of the 20th Century" in 1998.

 Levitt was awarded the Frank P. Brown Medal in 1965.

 Personal life

 Levitt married Rhoda Kirshner in November 1929.
-Their son William Junior was born in 1932, and their second son, James, was born in 1944.
-The couple divorced in 1959, and, the same year, Levitt married his long-time mistress, Alice D. Kenny, an interior decorator at Levitt & Sons, and adopted her two daughters from a previous marriage, Joanne Habermehl and Mariellen Habermehl.
+They had two sons, born in 1932 and 1944.
+The couple divorced in 1959, and, the same year, Levitt married his long-time mistress, Alice D. Kenny, an interior decorator at Levitt & Sons, and adopted her two daughters from a previous marriage.
 Ten years later, in 1969, Levitt divorced his second wife and married a French art dealer, Simone Korchin.